 The Green Cheek Conure is an amazing bird that will require some habitat maintenance together with a varied diet to ensure it stays healthy and dodges trips to the vet.

 The bird’s cage should be disinfected with around 3% bleach solution to keep away bacteria and lice.
 Also, ensure to replace the habitat’s liner weekly or more often to prevent poop and food drops from accumulating in the cage and posing some health risks to the pet.

 Ensure to replace worn-out toys, dishes, and perches, and rotate new toys into the cage often.

 Repair the cage and any other thing that may require some repair while keeping the house neat to prevent the bird from any accidents while outside the cage.

 All toys should be free from zinc and lead-based materials as they pose a risk to the bird’s health if ingested while in the cage.

-While cleaning the birdcage, ensure you use little cleaning agents to prevent a lot of smell from getting left after the bird is closed in the cage, as they may pose some health issues for the bird.
+While cleaning the birdcage, ensure you use few cleaning agents to prevent a lot of the smell from getting left after the bird is closed in the cage, as cleaning agents may pose some health issues for the bird.

 |Litter Box Liners||$17|